-I am Associate Professor of Sociology in the Sociology Program, Department of Public Affairs and Sociology, in the School of Economic, Political, and Policy Sciences (EPPS) at The University of Texas at Dallas.
+I am Associate Professor of Sociology in the Sociology Program, Department of Criminology and Sociology, in the School of Economic, Political, and Policy Sciences (EPPS) at The University of Texas at Dallas.
 I received my Ph.D. from Columbia University in Religious Studies in 1985; I was awarded a Ph.D. in Systematic Theology by Union Theological Seminary in New York in the same year.

 I have published two book monographs on religion and social change; both books were published by the American Academy of Religion and are in the catalogue of Oxford University Press.
 The first book received grant support from Southern Methodist University.
 The second book was supported by a grant from the American Academy of Religion (Southwest Commission on Religious Studies) as well as Southern Methodist University.
 I was one of two primary authors and one of two co-editors of a third book, which was published by The Edwin Mellen Press.
 The last book was based on a U.S. Department of Education FIPSE grant.
 I was the PI for the grant project.
 The book grew out of a refereed, co-authored paper presented at a symposium on college educational opportunities for Hispanic students organized by The Civil Rights Project at Harvard University with support from the Pew Hispanic Center.